whyoleg/sweet-spi/README.md

 ## Features

-- Easy-to-use SPI with just two annotations and one object
+- Easy-to-use SPI with just two annotations and two functions
 - No additional setup is necessary for consumers, except for depending on your library, of course
 - Automatic loading of service providers from any module or library which is available at runtime
 - Automatic discovery of services based on the declaration type
 - Support for providing services via objects, properties, and no-arg functions
 - Support tor providing multiple services via one declaration
 - Ability to explicitly specify which services should be provided by the specific service provider
-- Strict spe
+- Strict identification about which interfaces could be loaded
 - Supports both kotlin-jvm and kotlin-multiplatform plugins (android plugins support will be added later, not tested now, so may even work)

 ## Using in your projects